-St Patrick’s Day (March 17): History, Celebration, Tradition, Meaning And Jokes
+St Patrick’s Day (March 17): History, Meaning, Celebration, Food And Jokes

 When is St. Patrick's Day?

-St. Patrick's Day is celebrated on March 17th as a holiday in the Republic of Ireland and a bank holiday in Northern Ireland.
-If March 17th falls on a weekend, the following Monday will be a holiday in Northern Ireland.
+St. Patrick's Day is a national holiday in the Republic of Ireland and a bank holiday in Northern Ireland.
+If March 17th falls on a weekend, Northern Ireland will observe a holiday on the following Monday.

 Who Was St. Patrick?

-In the centuries following Patrick’s death (believed to have been on March 17, 461), the mythology surrounding his life became ever more ingrained in the Irish culture: Perhaps the most well-known legend of St. Patrick is that he explained the Holy Trinity (Father, Son and Holy Spirit) using the three leaves of a native Irish clover, the shamrock.
+In the centuries following Patrick's death (believed to have occurred on March 17, 461), the mythology surrounding his life became increasingly ingrained in Irish culture.
+Perhaps the most well-known legend about St. Patrick is that he explained the Holy Trinity (Father, Son, and Holy Spirit) with the three leaves of a native Irish clover, the shamrock.

 When Was the First St. Patrick’s Day Celebrated?